Nivalyx/osu-wiki/wiki/Contests/en.md

 Official contests are contests that are being hosted (or otherwise recognized as official) by the [osu!team](https://osu.ppy.sh/wiki/en/People/The_Team).
 Most official contests have their own listing in the [contests page](https://osu.ppy.sh/community/contests) dedicated to them.

-### Official Mapping Contests
+### Official Beatmapping Contests

 #### Monthly Beatmapping Contest

 *Main page: [Monthly Beatmapping Contest](/wiki/Contests/Monthly_Beatmapping_Contest)*

-The Monthly Beatmaping Contest in its initial concept was a mapping contest where participating mappers were competing to create the most excellent mapset with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards of a given song (that had been cleared for use in osu! preemptively by the [osu!team](https://osu.ppy.sh/wiki/en/People/The_Team)) in a month's time.
+The Monthly Beatmaping Contest in its initial concept was a beatmapping contest where participating mappers were competing to create the most excellent mapset with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards of a given song (that had been cleared for use in osu! preemptively by the [osu!team](https://osu.ppy.sh/wiki/en/People/The_Team)) in a month's time.

 | Contest No. | Song | Mode | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-: | :-- | :-- | :-- | :-- |